-- · Satisfactorily complete a minimum of 36 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B- in all core courses.
-If a grade of a C+ or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook).
+- Satisfactorily complete a minimum of 36 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B- in all core courses.
+If a grade of a C+ or lower is received in a designated course, that course must be retaken or the grade must be improved as outlined by the course instructor's approval and direction.